Ontheheavens/Forge-Production/README.md

 - Criminal Industries - Colony buildings that bring in money directly, but can negatively impact your colony in other ways.
 - Agreus-Caparice Tech Cooperative - Adds a market in Agreus (Vanilla) and Caparice (YRXP), A&C Co-op, where you can buy the gadgets offered by this mod.

 Removed was everything except Forge Ship Hullmods.
-Furthermore, hullmod classes were partially modified, an ability class and mod plugin file included.
+Furthermore, hullmod classes were partially modified, an ability class and mod plugin file were added.

 Currently project includes: